-Explore the winter wonderland that is DC with free holiday displays, unforgettable events and much more
+Explore the winter wonderland that is DC with free activities, can't-miss free attractions and much more.

 The U.S. National Arboretum is full of treasures, from the Capitol Columns to the Bonsai & Penjing Museum to the seven-acre Gotelli Dwarf and Slow-Growing Conifer Collection.
 This collection is one of the most comprehensive in the world, with 1,400 specimens forming an oasis that is perfect for getting lost in, or simply admiring from the gazebo that overlooks the area.
 You will be amazed by the great variance and adaptability within the conifer family.